-More recently, the efficient decidability of the equivalence problem was exploited, both theoretically and practically, for the verification of probabilistic systems, see e.g. \cite{KMOWW:CAV11,12KMOWW:CAV,Peyronnet12,Ngo13,Li15}.
+More recently, the efficient decidability of the equivalence problem was exploited, both theoretically and practically, for the verification of probabilistic systems, see, e.g.,~\cite{KMOWW:CAV11,12KMOWW:CAV,Peyronnet12,Ngo13,Li15}.
 In those works, equivalence naturally expresses properties such as obliviousness and anonymity, which are difficult to formalize in temporal logic.
 The \emph{inclusion problem} for two probabilistic automata asks whether for each word the acceptance probability in the first automaton is less than or equal to the acceptance probability in the second automaton.
 Despite its semblance to the equivalence problem, the inclusion problem is undecidable~\cite{CL89}, even for automata of fixed dimension~\cite{BC03}.
 This is unfortunate, especially because deciding language inclusion is often at the heart of verification algorithms.

 We study another ``inclusion-like'' generalization of the equivalence problem: trace refinement in labelled Markov decision processes (MDPs).
-MDPs extend MCs by nondeterminism; in each state, a controller chooses, possibly randomly and possibly depending on the history, one out of finitely many \emph{moves} \footnote{As in~\cite{DoyenHR08} we speak of moves rather than of actions, to avoid possible confusion with the label alphabet~$\Label$.} .
+MDPs extend MCs by nondeterminism, and labelled MDPs generate outputs (labels); thus labelled MDPs are a generative model with nondeterminism.
+In each state, a controller chooses, possibly randomly and possibly depending on the history, one out of finitely many \emph{moves} \footnote{As in~\cite{DoyenHR08} we speak of moves rather than of actions, to avoid possible confusion with the label alphabet~$\Label$.} .
 A move determines a probability distribution over the emitted label and the successor state.
-In this way, an MDP and a strategy of the controller induce an MC.
+In this way, an MDP and a strategy of the controller induce an MC\@.